UML-Cyber-Security/network-example/README.md

 ## 1. Create certificate

 When prompted, please fill in the information fields.
-This script will created 'cert.pem'.
+This script will create 'cert.pem'.
 Read more about certificates [Here](https://www.sslshopper.com/article-most-common-openssl-commands.html).

 ```
 network-example $ ./basic_cert.sh